-• Each student will select a social problem and intervention in their field placement.
+• Each student will select a social problem addressed in their field placement.
 The semester will focus on that particular issue so be sure to be specific in your interest.
-The assignment in Unit One is to construct a well written literature review on the student selected intervention.
+The assignment in Unit One is to construct a well written literature review on the student selected social problem.
 Students will demonstrate beginning competency in articulating a research proposal, as they will fine tune their research question(s) throughout this unit.
 The literature review will introduce the processes of scientific inquiry and its relationship to the practice of social work.

-Discussion Board: Research Literacy: Reading a Journal Article (10 pts)
+Research Literacy: Reading a Journal Article (40 pts)